DionatanFelipe/Shell-code-Update-and-clean-UBUNTU/README.md

 # Shell-code-Clean

- IF not have the flatpak install:
+ If not have the flatpak install:

  $ sudo ./'CleanCache(UBUNTU SNAP_APT ONLY)'